The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

 \subsubsection{Monoidal structure}

 In this section we examine the sense in which $\underleftarrow{\underline{\cat{C}}}$ is monoidal.
 The monoidal structure on $\cat{C}$ will give rise to a monoidal structure on $\underleftarrow{\underline{\cat{C}}}$, however, this monoidal structure will not factor over the $(\dcentcat{A},\otimes_s)$-product.
-Rather, it will factor over the convolution tensor product of $\dcentcat{A}$-enriched categories, where we use the tensor product $\otimes_c$ on the $\dcentcat{A}$-hom objects.
-That is, it will be a $\dcentcat{A}$-crossed tensor category (\cite[Definition \ref{ZXzacrossedtensordef}]{Wasserman2017b}).
-As a preparation for showing this, we first establish the existence of a functor which will act as the unit for the crossed tensor structure.
+Rather, it will factor through the convolution tensor product (Definition \ref{ZAprodsdef}) of $\dcentcat{A}$-enriched categories, where we use the tensor product $\otimes_c$ on the $\dcentcat{A}$-hom objects.
+That is, it will be a $\dcentcat{A}$-crossed tensor category (Definition \ref{zacrossedtensordef}).
+We first establish the existence of a functor that acts as the unit for the crossed tensor structure.